Search Engine Optimization and Social Media Marketing Consultant, Blogger

 July 22, 2013

-I created this video ad and published in http://www.youtube.com/rightshoppingindia on 8th September 2012.
-I didn't have much knowledge of any kind of 2D or 3D multimedia software yet I created this video ad.
-Can you guess how did I make this video ad?
+I have created this video ad and published in http://www.youtube.com/rightshoppingindia on 8th September 2012.
+I do not have much knowledge of any kind of 2D or 3D multimedia software and yet I have created this video ad.

 Young India loves western music these days